KhazanahAmericasInc/TrackingProject/README.md

-# TrackTello
+# TrackingProject
-The goal of this project is to control tello drone using a marker
+The goal of this project is to control robots or drones using a coloured marker or Aruco Marker